Zylan Cheatham: Iowa Wolves (2021)

-Cheatham was acquired by the Oklahoma City Thunder as part of a four-team trade on November 24, 2020 and his two-way contract was converted to a standard NBA contract.
+Cheatham was acquired by the Oklahoma City Thunder as part of a four-team trade on November 24, 2020, and his two-way contract was converted to a standard NBA contract.
 However, they waived him on December 2.

-On December 18, 2020, Cheatham signed with the Minnesota Timberwolves, but was waived at the conclusion of training camp.
-He played the season for the Iowa Wolves.
+On December 18, 2020, Cheatham signed with the Minnesota Timberwolves, but was waived the next day.
+He subsequently played for the Iowa Wolves in the G League hub season between February and March 2021.

+In August 2021, Cheatham played for the Denver Nuggets in the 2021 NBA Summer League.

 Birmingham Squadron (2021–2022)

-On September 24, 2021, Cheatham re-signed with the New Orleans Pelicans.
-However, he was waived on October 9.
-On October 25, he signed with the Birmingham Squadron.
-In 13 games, he averaged 14.2 points, 10.5 rebounds, 2.1 assists, 1.15 steals and 30.6 minutes while shooting 48.7 percent from the field, 42.9 percent from three-point range and 80.6 percent from the foul line.
+On September 24, 2021, Cheatham signed with the New Orleans Pelicans for training camp.
+He was waived on October 9 and subsequently joined the Birmingham Squadron for the 2021–22 NBA G League season.

-On December 21, 2021, Cheatham signed a 10-day contract with the Miami Heat using the COVID-related hardship allowance, but was placed in the COVID-19 protocols.
-Cheatham did not appear in any games for the Heat during his tenure.
+On December 22, 2021, Cheatham signed a 10-day contract with the Miami Heat via a COVID-related hardship exception.
+Toward the end of his 10-day contract, with a huge outbreak on the team, Cheatham wound up testing positive for COVID as well.
+He did not appear in any games for the Heat during his tenure.

-On January 3, 2022, Cheatham was re-acquired by the Squadron.
+Cheatham re-joined the Squadron on January 3, 2022, but was removed from the team on January 6.

 Utah Jazz (2022)

-On January 12, 2022, Cheatham signed a 10-day contract with the Utah Jazz.
-Cheatham appeared in one game for the Jazz.
-With a couple of days left on his contract, he was assigned to the Jazz's G League affiliate, the Salt Lake City Stars, where he made his debut on January 21 before his contract expired.
+On January 12, 2022, Cheatham signed a 10-day contract with the Utah Jazz via another COVID-related hardship exception.
+He played five minutes for the Jazz that night against the Cleveland Cavaliers.
+It marked his only game for the Jazz.
+On January 19, he was assigned to the Jazz's G League affiliate, the Salt Lake City Stars.
+He played two games for the Stars.

 Return to Birmingham (2022–2023)

-Cheatham was re-acquired by the Birmingham Squadron on January 24, 2022.

-On February 4, Cheatham signed a 10-day hardship contract with the New Orleans Pelicans.
+On January 24, 2022, Cheatham returned to the Birmingham Squadron.
+On February 4, he signed a 10-day contract with the New Orleans Pelicans via another COVID-related hardship exception.
 However, he didn't play a game for the team.
-On February 14, Cheatham was reacquired by the Squadron.
+On February 14, Cheatham re-joined the Squadron once again.

 Cheatham joined the Milwaukee Bucks for the 2022 NBA Summer League.
-He re-joined the Squadron for the 2022–23 season.
-On February 28, 2023, Cheatham was bought out by the Birmingham Squadron.
+He re-joined the Squadron for the 2022–23 NBA G League season, but later parted ways on February 28, 2023.

-Bayern Munich (2023–present)
+Bayern Munich (2023)

-On March 1, 2023, Cheatham signed with Bayern Munich of the Basketball Bundesliga (BBL) and the EuroLeague.
+On March 6, 2023, Cheatham signed with Bayern Munich of the Basketball Bundesliga (BBL) and the EuroLeague for the rest of the 2022–23 season.
+In 19 BBL games, he averaged 8.8 points, 5.0 rebounds and 1.3 assists per game.
+He also averaged 11.5 points, 4.8 rebounds and 1.3 assists in six EuroLeague games.